Location : Gege Slum

 Cole pulled up in front of the one story building where he lived.
 He parked just beside his neighbour’s car and stepped out of the vehicle.
 He walked back to the gate and locked it from behind.
 He returned again to his Toyota Corolla and opened the backseat.
 He picked out a backpack and hung it on his left shoulder.
 He closed the front door and locked securely before he proceeded to his apartment, a two bedroom flat with the entrance at the side of the building.

 He climbed up the balcony and turned on the outside bulb from the switch beside the door.
 He took out his key and inserted it into the keyhole.
 He was about to turn it but he paused.
 He took out the key and inserted it again.
-He squeezed his face as he noticed something wrong.
+He squeezed his face as he noticed something was wrong.
 He took out the key again and stepped back to check the keyhole.
-He brought out his phone and turned on the flashlight, then he bent and pointed the light to see keyhole, he closed an eye and peeped in with the other.
+He brought out his phone and turned on the flashlight, then he bent and pointed the light to see the keyhole, he closed an eye and peeped in with the other.

 He quickly rose up and looked around to check for signs of burglars visiting the place, he saw none.
 He bent again to check the keyhole.
 It was not as tight as it ought to be, a sign that someone had put in something wider than the key in his hand in a trial to open it.
 He looked around again, there was no one in sight.
 He dipped the key into the hole again and turned twice, the door opened.
 He pushed it in and waited at the entrance for a while.
-He looked around once more to check if any one was in view before he pulled out his pistol from the backpack and proceeded into the house with his phone held a torch in the left hand.
+He looked around once more to check if any one was in view before he pulled out his pistol from the backpack and proceeded into the house with his phone held as a torch in the left hand.

 He turned on the light immediately he stepped into the house and reached where the switch was.